alpha-hack-program/elegibility-mcp-llamastack/README.md

 Finally, you can create a new Workspace in AnythingLLM and start chatting with your model! :)
 ![AnythingLLM](images/anythingllm-1.png)

+## Example queries

+- My mother had an accident and she's at the hospital, I have to take care of her, can I get access to the unpaid leave aid?
+- I have just adoopted two children aged 3 and 5, am I elegible for the unpaid leave aid?
+- I'm a single mom and I just had a baby, may I get access to the unpaid leave aid?

 ## Uninstall
 ```